mdcrosby/animal-ai/docs/configFile.md

       name: GoodGoal
 ```

 First of all, we can see that the number of parameters for `positions`, `rotations` and `sizes` do not need to match.
 The environment will spawn `max( len(positions), len(rotations), len(sizes) )` objects, where `len()` is the length of the list.
-Any mising parameter will correspond to a randomly generated value.
+Except in special-parameter cases, any missing parameter will be assigned a randomly generated value.

 In this case this will lead to (in order that they will spawn):
 - a pink `Cube` spawned at `[10,10]` on the ground with rotation `45` and a size randomized on both `x` and `z` and of `y=5`.
 - a `Cube` spawned on the ground, with a random `x` and `z=30`.
 Its rotation, size  and color will be random.
-- three pink `CylinderTunnel` completely randomized.
+- three pink `CylinderTunnel` objects, completely randomized.
 - a `GoodGoal` randomized.
 - the agent with position and rotation randomized.

+&nbsp;